Murders of Aldo Donegani and Luisa De Leo: The investigations

-The other lead followed by authorities suggested the scenario of a criminal act, a hypothesis for which it was difficult to identify a plausible motive, starting from a venal one.
-Since nothing valuable was missing from the house and the couple were not particularly affluent.
+The other lead followed by authorities suggested the scenario of a criminal act, a hypothesis for which it was difficult to identify a plausible motive.
+Since nothing valuable was missing from the house and the couple were not particularly affluent, robbery seemed an unlikely motive.
 Donegani was a former metalworker and De Leo was a housewife.
 An examination of their bank accounts did not reveal any suspicious activity.
 Furthermore, the couple had many friends and were generally very well-liked in their community.

-An interesting detail in this perspective was that Donegani, unbeknownst to most, was a collector of firearms.
-The weapons that were found in the villa were all regularly declared to the authorities and analysis did not show any recent uses.
+Unbeknownst to most, Donegani was a collector of firearms.
+The weapons that were found in the villa were all properly declared to the authorities and analysis did not show any recent use.
 However, further investigations revealed that not all the guns in the collection were accounted for.
-Three pistols had been missing from the collection, which had been reported to the authorities in 1975, but it was thought that they had probably only been sold to third parties in the years since, without informing the relevant authorities.
+Three pistols were missing, which had been reported to the authorities in 1975, but it was thought that the guns had probably been sold to third parties in the years since, without informing the relevant authorities.

-From the very beginning, the investigators repeatedly and at length listened to Guglielmo Gatti, who displayed a calm and measured attitude, reiterating both to them and to the journalists who were following the story that he could not explain the disappearance of his aunt and uncle.
-They also began an intensive search of the villa.
-The presence of their clothes, identity cards and the camera used by the couple on holiday was found, excluding the theory of an unexpected vacation.
-Also found at the villa was their missing mobile phone that had been switched off and discharged.
+From the very beginning, the investigators repeatedly and at length questioned Guglielmo Gatti, who displayed a calm and measured attitude, reiterating both to them and to the journalists who were following the story that he could not explain the disappearance of his aunt and uncle.
+The police also began an intensive search of the villa.
+The presence of the couple's clothes, identity cards and the camera used by the couple on holiday was found, excluding the theory of an unexpected vacation.
+Also found at the villa was their missing mobile phone, which had been switched off.
 After searching the villa, nothing was found that was decisive for the missing persons investigation.